perez987/MP3Player/README.md

 If you see `App is damaged and can't be opened` when you open MP3Player for the first time, read [this](App-damaged.md).

+## Console Messages

+You may see various console messages when running the app in Xcode.
+Most of these are harmless system messages from macOS frameworks.
+For a detailed explanation of what each message means and which ones are safe to ignore, see [Console-messages.md](DOCS/Console-messages.md).

 ## Building

 Open `Mp3Player.xcodeproj` in Xcode and build the project.